Data-Driven Site Selection: How Multi-Location Retailers Find Winning Sites (2026)

 How do you know if your data-driven site selection program is working?
 Track these key metrics:

 Time-to-decision measures how quickly you can evaluate potential sites.
-Our clients typically report cutting evaluation time by 80%, allowing them to move quickly when prime locations become available.
+Books-A-Million, for example, saves 25 hours per week per analyst, allowing them to move quickly when prime locations become available.

 Sites analyzed quantifies how many locations you can thoroughly evaluate.
-With the right tools, you can assess five times more sites without sacrificing quality—dramatically increasing your chances of finding hidden gems.
+TNT Fireworks went from reviewing a handful of sites to 10x more in committee meetings, dramatically increasing their chances of finding hidden gems.

 Prediction accuracy compares forecasted performance against actual results.
 This becomes your north star for continuous improvement, helping refine models over time.

 Even the most sophisticated data-driven site selection process isn't foolproof.
 The path to finding perfect locations is filled with potential stumbling blocks that can trip up even experienced real estate teams.
-Let's explore how to steer these challenges with confidence.
+Here's how to navigate these challenges with confidence.

 Common Mistakes to Avoid